Sunday, April 05, 2009

 I did come real close to backing off a notch telescope-wise.
 Given the weather predictions and the fact that it was begnning to drizzle e’en as I marshaled the gear in Chaos Manor South’s front hall Friday morning, I thought about loading up my new 8-inch Dob instead of my time-tested 12.5-inch, Old Betsy.
 The new one would sure be a lot easier to get back into a vehicle if the weather turned from “punk” to “junk.”

 I demurred, however.
 Betsy was already disassembled, and she has one thing the new rig don’t in addition to a bigger primary: a Sky Commander DSC computer.
 I ain’t forgot how to star hop, but since I’d only have two days max, I wanted to spend my limited time looking, not hunting.
-My buddy Pat had also decided to head to CAV (we'd be taking separate vehicles) despite the forecasts, and he’d be bringing the twin sister of my 8-inch.
+My observing companion, Pat, had also decided to head to CAV despite the forecasts, and he’d be bringing the twin sister of my 8-inch.
 If it looked too iffy to fool with Bets, I figgered I’d bum a peek or two through his scope.

 With that in mind, I loaded up my iPod with an old favorite from Stephen King, Cell.
 Yeah, I know it ain’t exactly Literature with a capital “L”—I’ve spent enough time sitting in Graduate English courses to know that—but I also know King is a gifted writer and that his creepy Grand Guignol tales sure do make the time pass.
 The drive would actually have been pleasant, restful even, if it hadn't been for the dadgummed weather.